 The days of exciting new software upgrades are long gone.
 The best software does this: work smoothly and not be a pain in your ass.
 It should be invisible to you like your steering wheel.

-The dust and hype has settled and it turns out our computers only need to browse the net, play songs, gather an unworkable number of photos, watch movies, and send email.
+The dust and hype has settled and it turns out our computers only need to browse the net, play songs, gather an unmanageable amount of photos, watch movies, and send email.

 Here is what I use, respectively: Google Chrome, iTunes, Google Photos, Media Player Classic or VLC player, and Gmail.